-- 16 The TOE software comprises the following components: - The AT1 Secure RSA/ECC library (optional) TORNADOTM-T is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+- 16 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production.
+The Test ROM Code is not part of the TOE - The TORNADO-E Secure RSA/ECC/SHA library (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

-The AT1 Secure RSA/ECC library is a software library built on the TORNADOTM-T coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The TORNADO-E Secure RSA/ECC/SHA library is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
 The RSA functions of the library included in the TOE are: